Find out about managing your finances as a freelancer in the Netherlands with this guide that includes accounting, tax planning, and more.

 Loans and mortgage options for freelancers in the Netherlands

-Dutch lenders, much like those elsewhere, will take a good look at income and employment stability before granting a loan or mortgage in the Netherlands.
+Dutch lenders, much like those elsewhere, will take a good look at income and employment stability before granting a mortgage or a loan from a bank in the Netherlands.
 Freelancers need to provide a healthy set of accounts and income tax returns for the last three years.
 However, newer self-employed professionals are sometimes able to secure financial help from banks and mortgage brokers.

-“Getting a mortgage when starting out as a freelancer might prove difficult but not impossible,” says Simone.
+“Getting a mortgage in the Netherlands when starting out as a freelancer might prove difficult but not impossible,” says Simone.
 “A financial advisor may help find a solution in good dialogue and cooperation with the bank.”

 Regardless of how long you’ve been operating as a freelancer, any lender needs to be confident that finances are in order and up-to-date.
 This brings us back to the importance of good book-keeping and planning.